 Nose: Begins warm fruity with toasted banana, pear, and apricot.
 Past a rather floral hint of licorice and marshmallow, I get feints of a freshly opened pack of plastic playing cards.
 Medium peat.

 Palate: Off the starting line we get cinnamon and allspice, moving into ripened plum.
 Cashews lurking in the background.
 Thick on the tongue, it heats up towards the end with some nice vanilla cookies.
 The plastic feints are calmed right down with a few drops of water.

 Finish: Peat smoke fills the mouth as the last of the whisky begins to clear out.
 Just then, a path through a peppermint forest leads us right down to the seashore.

 Price Paid: 8,320 yen

-An enjoyable whisky with that's approachable for an entry-level whisky drinker, but still has enough going on to keep everyone entertained.
+An enjoyable whisky with that’s approachable for any whisky drinker, and it has enough going on to keep everyone entertained.
 The peat level is right where it needed to be for me.
-It's absolutely not a mellow whisky though.
+It’s absolutely not a mellow whisky though.
 Highball time!
 Hopefully more time in the casks will help.

 Hi there!
 I created and run nomunication.jp.
 I’ve lived in Tokyo since 2008, and I am a certified Shochu Kikisake-shi/Shochu Sommelier (焼酎唎酒師), Cocktail Professor (カクテル検定１級), and I hold Whisky Kentei Levels 3 and JW (ウイスキー検定３級・JW級).
 I also sit on the Executive Committees for the Tokyo Whisky & Spirits Competition and Japanese Whisky Day.
 Click here for more details about me and this site.
 Kampai!